Venous insufficiency – Chronic Cerebrospinal Venous Insufficiency and neurologic-like problems

 - Cervical Myelopathy – Cervical Degenerative Disc Disease – Cervicovagopathy – Cervical Dysstructure Broken neck structure

 - The many names and consequences of Chronic Cerebrospinal Venous Insufficiency.

 - The controversy surrounding chronic cerebrospinal venous insufficiency as a cause of multiple sclerosis.

-- Chronic Cerebrospinal Venous Insufficiency and neurologic-like problems.
+- Chronic Cerebrospinal Venous Insufficiency and cardiovascular problems

 - A story of a patient who went from being “in great shape” to one that is almost completely disabled following an injury event.